Subsono1/Serendipitous/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
--will use an API to get data from a library of music and moves.
+.will use an API to get data from a library of music and moves.
--will start by developing phone first
+.will start by developing phone first
--clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
+.clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
-- a second page will add a general search for movies or songs with it's information.
+.a second page will add a general search for movies or songs with it's information.

 #### PostMVP